 Empathy and compassion are fundamental when it comes to working with people who are dealing with mental health issues.
 If you have overcome obstacles in your life, and want to pass on that strength to others, you might really enjoy working in this field.

 There is a wide range of opportunities working in mental health, whether you’re interested in being a psychologist, a social worker, a paraprofessional, or a rehabilitation technician.
-The mental health field is in great need of committed and caring people, so if you think you’ve got what it takes, please share your talents.
+The mental health field needs committed and caring people, so if you think you’ve got what it takes, please share your talents.

 If you are someone with strong written communication skills, then you might want to consider a career as a writer.
 There is a multitude of online opportunities for freelance writing, where you can work from home and set your own hours.